aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-margins/_index.md

             const fileInput = document.getElementById('fileInput');

             if (!fileInput.files.length) {
-                // Proceed with a new empty workbook if no file selected }
+                // Proceed with a new empty workbook if no file is selected }

             const file = fileInput.files.length ? fileInput.files[0] : null;